 Rehearsals were set to begin in February and she still had a semester left of school.
 So Garcia decided to take her last semester off to make her Broadway debut.

-Rehearsals went on all through spring, and “Hot Feet” had its out of town opening at the Kennedy Center in April 2006, and moved to New York in May.
+Rehearsals went on all through spring, and “Hot Feet” had it’s out of town opening at the Kennedy Center on April 2006, and moved to New York in May.
 On July 23 of that year, the show closed after 12 previews and 97 performances.

 “It was a huge flop,” Garcia says of the short-lived show.
 “I mean, they just released an article on like the top 20 worst shows of the century, and it’s definitely on there!” she says laughing.
 “It lasted pretty long for how awful it was.”